GregorySech/zero2prod/README.md

 ### Password change
 The password change flow starts at GET `/admin/password` and requires the user to provide the old password to ensure authentication again.
 The new password should be provided twice to avoid typing errors.

+### Fault-tolerant delivery
+**best-effort delivery** of the newsletter issues.
+This happens through asynchronous processing of the delivery with respect of the issue submission to the system.

+The processing happens through the `issue_delivery_worker` that is spawned on a different thread than the application ones.
+This worker queries a queue implemented in PostgreSQL.
+This allows for a very simple implementation of a distributed transaction as multiple worker processes would request for one task of the queue while skipping rows that are already locked by other transactions.

 # Testing
 Zero to Production philosophy is to follow the test-driven development approach to go from definition of any requirement to a minimal implementation that satisfies it.